ariansevillano/ariansevillano/README.md

 ### I'm Arian Sevillano,

-Currently a Software Engineer at  <a href="https://www.zytrust.com/">ZyTrust</a>, Perú, pursuing bachelor’s degree in Systems Engineering.
+Currently a Software Engineer at  <a href="https://www.zealitconsultants.ai/">Zeal IT Consultants</a>, Dallas, Texas, also pursuing a bachelor’s degree in Systems Engineering.

 <h3>💼 Things that I'm currently working on:</h3>
 <details>